Nordictrack Freestride Trainer FS9i – A Good Buy For You?

 This design is great if you are prone to muscle injury or shin splints.

-#4 Built-In Web Browser
+#4 Extra Large Web Browser

 #5 iFit LIVE

 Incline changes the slope of your running path and can help add some crosstraining to your workout.
 The FS9i gives you power inclines up to 10 degrees AND power declines of 10 degrees.
+None of the other models have the decline option so it’s unique to the FS9i model.

 #7 Free Heart Rate Monitor